 It's the seat of emotional processing including very primal responses like fear, sadness, and anger.

-We need those but what if they're too pronounced or not "neutralized" by our more evolved (later that is) part of the brain, the prefrontal cortex.
+We need those but what if they're too pronounced or not "neutralized" by our more evolved (newest addition) part of the brain, the prefrontal cortex.